Hi! I am Dev, a New Delhi, India, based travel writer/photographer.

 In two ways actually…

-And two, I also write about and counsel people on how to start a travel blog from a scratch and make it efficient to a point that it starts giving you return, for you to travel indefinitely.
+And two, I also write on Blogging Tips and help people Start A Travel Blog from the scratch and make it efficient to a point that it starts generating revenues for you in return, and help you travel for indefinitely.

-- Read about the places Footloosedev has travelled so far.
-Or check out the travel guides I’ve written on them.
+- Read about the places Footloosedev has travelled to so far.
+Or check out destination guides.

 - Learn about useful tips on how to travel for cheaper and longer; and master the art of solo travelling.

 - Learn How to start a travel blog.
-Or if you already own one, How to find sponsors, and eventually make money from your travel blog.
+Or if you already have one, How to find sponsors, and eventually make money from your travel blog.

 A LITTLE ABOUT HOW I LIKE TO TRAVEL

 I am into adventure, offbeat and slow-travel.
-I discourage the idea of ticking places off your list, but rather visiting them to understand a place and its culture.
-And if nothing at all, enjoy the most you can.
+I discourage the idea of ticking places off your list and encourage visiting them with a deeper perspective on their culture and trying local experiences.

 Because I go very slow, I often travel alone and make friends on the road.
 I am all into adventure travel, which is something more than just participating in extreme activities.
 This adventure travel has helped me break out of my comfort zone, immerse myself in different cultures, challenge my assumptions about foreign lands and understand the world from someone else’s perspective.

 Got questions?
-Then don’t feel shy to ask questions either by sending an email at firstname.lastname@example.org or commenting on posts.
+Then don’t feel shy to ask questions either by sending an email at email@example.com or by commenting on posts.
+If you represent a travel brand and want to partner and reach out to FootlooseDev readers, please visit my Hire Me page.